 Beginning with version 16.0 oXygen makes its SDK available as a set of Maven artifacts.
 An archetype is provided that can be used as a base to develop oXygen frameworks, plugins, and Eclipse plugins integration.
 It can be also used to create projects that use the Author Component.
 For each specific task you can find more details in the sections that follow.
 In case your build system is not based on Maven, you can find a link to a zip package with all the JAR files in the oXygen SDK.

-The latest API changes introduced by the current <oXygen/> version are available here.
+The latest API changes that were introduced by the current version of oXygen are available here.

 For an online demo applet click here.

-This additional API is provided for easily accessing the opened XML Editors from your own Eclipse plugins.
-You can check which pages are active in the opened XML editors, modify them or add listeners to notify custom views which can provide additional context information.
-For instance it is possible to access the document model from the Author page directly from your plugin, using most of the Authoring API.
+This additional API is provided for easily accessing the files opened in the oXygen XML editor Eclipse plugin from your own Eclipse plugins.
+You can check which pages are active in the open XML editors, modify them, or add listeners to notify custom views which can provide additional context information.
+For instance, it is possible to access the document model from the Author mode directly from your plugin, using most of the Author API.

-<oXygen/> offers a public API that can be used to implement support for an XProc engine that then can be used from oXygen to execute and also possibly validate XProc pipelines.
-The development procedure is described in the user manual, please see the Integration of an external XProc engine - the XProc API section.
+oXygen offers a public API that can be used to implement support for an XProc engine that can be used from oXygen to execute and also possibly validate XProc pipelines.
+The development procedure is described in the user manual (please see the Integration of an external XProc engine - the XProc API section).

-The API distributions listed in this page are compatible with the <oXygen/> version 14.2.
-If you are developing for older <oXygen/> versions you may consider using the corresponding API version:
+The API distributions listed in this page are compatible with the oXygen version 18.0.
+If you are developing for older oXygen versions you may consider using the corresponding API version: